peter9207/peter9207.github.io/about.md

 permalink: /about/
 ---

 I'm a backend developer located in Vancouver, BC Canada.
 I have experience working with Golang and Node.js server stacks.
-Fortunatley or unfortunately I have a lot of experience refactoring code, and working/leading small cross functioning teams to build products and bring them to release.
+I have a lot of experience refactoring code, and working/leading small cross functioning teams to build products and bring them to release.

 In my free time I'm a rock climber and golfer, currently learning to hit the driver straight and keep up my mental game throughout the entire 18 holes.